pcaston/OpenPeerPower.github.io/source/_docs/installation/docker.markdown

 - Choose a container-name you want (e.g., "homeassistant")
 - Click on "Advanced Settings"
 - Set "Enable auto-restart" if you like
 - Within "Volume" click on "Add Folder" and choose either an existing folder or add a new folder.
-The "mount path" has to be "/config", so that Home Assistant will use it for the configs and logs.
+The "mount path" has to be "/config", so that Open Peer Power will use it for the configs and logs.
 It is therefore recommended that the folder you choose should be named "config" or "homeassistant/config" to avoid confusion when referencing it within service calls.
 - Within "Network" select "Use same network as Docker Host"
-- To ensure that Home Assistant displays the correct timezone go to the "Environment" tab and click the plus sign then add `variable` = `TZ` & `value` = `Europe/London` choosing [your correct timezone](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
+- To ensure that Open Peer Power displays the correct timezone go to the "Environment" tab and click the plus sign then add `variable` = `TZ` & `value` = `Europe/London` choosing [your correct timezone](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
 - Confirm the "Advanced Settings"
 - Click on "Next" and then "Apply"
-- Your Home Assistant within Docker should now run and will serve the web interface from port 8123 on your Docker host (this will be your Synology NAS IP address - for example `http://192.168.1.10:8123`)
+- Your Open Peer Power within Docker should now run and will serve the web interface from port 8123 on your Docker host (this will be your Synology NAS IP address - for example `http://192.168.1.10:8123`)

 If you are using the built-in firewall, you must also add the port 8123 to allowed list.
 This can be found in "Control Panel -> Security" and then the Firewall tab.
 Click "Edit Rules" besides the Firewall Profile dropdown box.
 Create a new rule and select "Custom" for Ports and add 8123.
 Edit Source IP if you like or leave it at default "All".
 Action should stay at "Allow".